rudnerbjoern/iTop-schema/README.md

 </itop_design>
 ```

-has errors
+Returns the following errors:

-- `cvc-elt.4.3: Type 'variables' is not validly derived from the type definition of element 'import'.`
+> **cvc-elt.4.3**: Type 'variables' is not validly derived from the type
+  definition of element 'import'.
+>
-- `cvc-type.3.1.1: Element 'import' is a simple type, so it cannot have attributes.
-However, the attribute, 'id' was found.`
+> **cvc-type.3.1.1**: Element 'import' is a simple type, so it cannot have
+  attributes.
+However, the attribute, 'id' was found.

-## Contributing
+## How to help

-We welcome contributions of all kinds!
+**Contributions are very welcome!**

+- If you have experience with iTop data models or XSD, please help us improve
+  this schema.
+- Issues, suggestions and pull requests are highly appreciated.
+- Testing with real-world `datamodel.xml` files is extremely helpful.

-If you would like to contribute, please check the [issues](https://github.com/rudnerbjoern/iTop-schema/issues) or open a pull request.
+If you would like to contribute, please check the [issues](https://github.com/rudnerbjoern/iTop-schema/issues)
+or open a pull request.

 ## Contributors